Posture Podiatry Shin Splints

 Why not schedule a time for our Initial GAP FREE* Assessment.

-The Initial GAP FREE* Assessment involves a comprehensive client history, foot assessment, leg assessment, gait analysis, likely diagnosis and advice on potential pain solutions and a treatment plan.
+Our Initial GAP FREE* Assessment involves a comprehensive client history, foot assessment, leg assessment, gait analysis, likely diagnosis and advice on potential pain solutions and a personalised treatment plan.
+Further explanation of any treatment or management can be discussed with our experienced Adelaide Podiatrists.

 What’s the catch?